 STEP provides a basis for communicating product information at all stages of a product's life cycle.
 The keyword of data exchange in STEP is Data Model Sharing.
 In fact, STEP defines tools like the EXPRESS language (Atkinson, 1983) to develop data models that can be used in different applications allowing interoperability and common data structures for data sharing.
 EXPRESS is an OO-like language providing mechanisms to model constraints on data like Global Rules and the Uniqueness of object values.
 STEP provides also a definition for data exchange (ISO 10303-21, 1994), which is an ASCII format that can be used to exchange data defined with EXPRESS.
 This file-based format is called STEP Physical File Format (SPF).
 Finally, for data storage and access, STEP specifies an application programming interface (API) called SDAI (ISO 10303-22, 1996) (STEP Data Access Interface) that defines the way applications can store and retrieve instances in databases.
 The goal is that applications sharing the same data model can share databases.
+However, SDAI does not deal with concurrent access of data or with distribution of databases.
 Data security is not defined in the SDAI either.